On This Page

 UTS makes provision for various types of special circumstances that students may face whilst studying at UTS.
 You can find an outline of these provisions below.

 UTS is committed to providing equal opportunity for students with disabilities through an inclusive educational environment.
-The Special Needs Service works with other University staff to ensure that appropriate support is available for students:
+The Accessibility Service works with other University staff to ensure that appropriate support is available for students:

 - with disabilities and ongoing illnesses